yuegao04/docs/docs/deploy/standalone.md

   sealio/walrus:<VERSION>
 ```

-## Configuring the database
+## Configuring the Database

-Walrus uses the [PostgreSQL](https://www.postgresql.org/) relational database for data storage.
+Walrus uses the [PostgreSQL](https://www.postgresql.org/) relational database.

-By default, Walrus will start a PostgresSQL instance inside the running container, which is very convenient and easy to use, but you may face the loss of use data.
-Therefore, users can provide an external PostgreSQL source when starting Walrus to avoid the loss of use data.
+By default, Walrus will start a PostgresSQL instance inside the running container, which is very convenient and easy to use, but does not protect against data loss.
+Therefore, users can provide an external PostgreSQL DB when starting Walrus for reliability.

 ```shell
 # step 1: Start PostgreSQL with the following command.